Automattic/node-canvas/README.md

 - Windows x64/x86/arm64

 If you want to install for a more exotic system, CD into the package and run `zig build`.
-You may need to tweak one of the build.zig files.
+You may need to tweak build.zig.
 PRs are welcome.

 ## Quick Example